Incident Response Readiness Program

 The Incident Response Readiness Program is designed to close that gap.
 It provides a structured, defensible approach to improving and validating your incident response capability over time.

-For organisations that have not yet established a baseline, Capability Validation provides a structured starting point.
+For organisations that haven’t yet established a baseline, Capability Validation provides a structured starting point.

 What This Program Does